IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 This is enforced by the Guardrails on the stake pool voting threshold.

-PARAM-04a (x) At least 3 months **should** normally pass between the publication of an off chain proposal to change a critical protocol parameter and the submission of the corresponding on-chain governance action.
+PARAM-04a (x) At least 3 months **should** normally pass between the publication of an off-chain proposal to change a critical protocol parameter and the submission of the corresponding on-chain governance action.
 This Guardrail may be relaxed in the event of a Severity 1 or Severity 2 network issue following careful technical discussion and evaluation.